Coconut Cashew Bliss Balls

 There is something about the word bliss that intrigues me every time.
 I mean, who doesn’t want perfect happiness and joy?
 So, while I realize there may be a plethora of these balls of joy popping up all over the world wide web, of course, I have to add my own.

 I admit, I was surprised that I didn’t add cocoa to these, as I’m definitely a chocolate lover.
-But I knew that I already had a similar type of recipe on the web, my Chocolate Energy Bites, which nicely fulfill my chocolate cravings.
+But I knew that I already had a similar type of recipe on the web, my Chocolate Energy Bites, which nicely satisfy my chocolate cravings.

 One of the best parts of these bliss or energy ball recipes is that they require no cooking, making them super quick to whip up and perfect for warm-weather cooking.
-And since this recipe has only 5 ingredients, it’s one of those recipes you will have memorized after making about 1 time.
+And since this recipe has only 5 ingredients, it’s one of those recipes you will have memorized after making once.
 It’s also really forgiving, so unlike baking recipes that require exact measurements, you can more easily play around with the ingredients and proportions in this.
 As long as you can roll it into a ball and it tastes good, you are in business!

 The recipe makes about 16 small-medium balls, of course, I always taste test a bit too much, leaving me with more like 14 balls!